Tarnobrzeg and Saint-Quentin Take the Lead in Champions League Women Semi-Finals

 Reigning champions KTS ENEA SIARKOPOL Tarnobrzeg and Saint-Quentin TT emerged victorious in the opening leg of the Champions League Women semi-finals, setting the stage for two thrilling return matches in April.

-The much-anticipated clash between four-time Champions League winners ttc berlin eastside and five-time champions Tarnobrzeg ended in favor of the Polish side.
+The much-anticipated clash between five-time Champions League winners ttc berlin eastside and four-time champions Tarnobrzeg ended in favor of the Polish side.
 Despite a strong start by the hosts in Berlin, with Nina MITTELHAM overcoming Natalia BAJOR in four games, Tarnobrzeg quickly turned the tide.

 The driving force behind their success was Elizabeta SAMARA, who delivered two outstanding performances.
 First, she defeated Xiaona SHAN in four games and later battled past Nina MITTELHAM in a five-game thriller.